 Since the digestive fire will be working a bit harder to break down these improper combinations, it will be necessary to avoid overtaxing this force further by eating in large or excessive quantities.
 If you are indulging in an improper food combination, make sure to only eat until your capacity, leaving some space for the digestive juices and Prana to flow.
-Keeping the meal small and simple will undoubtably allow greater ease of digestion and result in less negative effects.
+Keeping the meal small and simple will undoubtedly allow greater ease of digestion and result in fewer negative effects.

 4. Take a digestive appetizer before the improper combination is consumed.

 If you are aware that your meal or snack contains an undesirable food combination, you can easily reduce the negative effects by taking a digestive aid before eating.
 This will spark the digestive fire, getting it ready for the food to come.
-Digestive aids are great additions to any diet, but can be even more vital at these times.
+Digestive aids are great additions to any diet but can be even more vital at these times.

 Directions: About 15 minutes before eating the improper food combination, take your digestive aid of choice.
 If this is forgotten before the meal, then one should take the herbal medicine directly after eating.

 - Ginger, lime, and honey appetizer (get recipe here)